 - 10 oz. whole grain pasta, cooked

-Cut cauliflower into large florets and place in pot of boiling water.
+Alfredo Sauce: Cut cauliflower into large florets and place in pot of boiling water.
 Cook for about 20 minutes, or until soft, drain.
 While cauliflower is cooking, heat 1 tablespoon of olive oil in saute pan over medium to medium high heat, add shallots and cook until soft and lightly browned.

 Place cooked cauliflower in blender/food processor along with beans, milk, shallots and nutmeg.
 Blend until creamy.
 Taste for flavor adding salt, pepper and any other spice you might like.
 Also, if sauce is too thick add a splash or so more milk (or water) as needed, blend again.

-And now for the veggies.
-In same saute pan you cooked the shallots, heat 1 tablespoon olive oil over medium heat.
+Veggies: In same saute pan you cooked the shallots, heat 1 tablespoon olive oil over medium heat.
 Add mushrooms, kale, sun-dried tomatoes and red pepper flakes.
 Saute kale until it has sweated down, approx 5 min.
 You could use a cover to help.
 Turn off heat when done.

-Place cooked pasta back to the same pot it was cooked in, add the veggie mix and as much sauce as you like.
+Assemble: Place cooked pasta back to the same pot it was cooked in, add the veggie mix and as much sauce as you like.
 Stir gently to coat.
 Add a tad more sauce if needed.
 Turn heat to low and cook until warmed through adding a splash or so of milk if needed to keep from drying out.
 We want to keep it moist and creamy!

 Best served right away.
 I’ve been working on a loaf of french bread I bought last week so I paired mine with a well toasted piece drizzled with a bit of olive oil.
 Heavenly!